Skip to main content

 EMGAGE PENNSYLVANIA POLICY & ADVOCACY

-Through our Emgage Action Pennsylvania chapter, we are here to provide you updates in real-time on our legislative priorities, engagement with the Pennsylvania Government regarding the initiatives most important to our community, advocacy efforts, as well as the most crucial legislation we’re tracking.
+Through our Emgage Action Pennsylvania chapter, we are here to provide you updates in real-time on our legislative priorities, engagement with the Pennsylvania government regarding the initiatives most important to our community, advocacy efforts, as well as the most crucial legislation we’re tracking.

-Pennsylvania Legislative Values:
+Pennsylvania Legislative Priorities:

 Hand of a person casting a vote into the ballot box during elections

-Protecting Voting Rights & Fighting Voter Suppression
+Fighting Voter Rights Suppression

 Diversity Equity & Inclusion in Healthcare (Maternal Mortality)